MustafaKhan670093/HacktheNorth/README.md

 More information about the project (including the pitch deck) can be found here: https://devpost.com/software/patcher

-The team behind Patcher is: Mustafa Khan, Aditya Mehrotra and Keshav Mayya
+The team behind Patcher is: Mustafa Khan, Aditya Mehrotra, Aurik Datta and Keshav Mayya